All Episodes

 I don't think that's what happened at all.

-American people had a temper tantrum, but it probably is a good way to describe it.
+It probably is a good way to describe it.

-Uh just it was it was uh throw the bums out.
+It was throw the bums out.

-We got some new bums now, replacing the old bums.
+We got some new bums now replacing the old bums.

-I mean if people wanted to vote conservative, they could have.
+I mean, if people wanted to vote conservative, they could have.

-I mean, uh let me let me rephrase it.
+I mean, let me rephrase it.

 I refuse to believe that enough Americans don't understand who and what Democrats are.